jetty-project/i-jetty/readme.txt

 Currently supported settings are:

- Non-SSL Port Settings
+ HTTP Connector Settings
    + Use NIO [true|false]
    + Non SSL Port [8080]
- SSL Port Settings
+ HTTPS Connector Settings
    + Use SSL [false|true]
+   + Use NIO [true|false]                  *** only on Android 2.2 and greater
    + Keystore Password [jetty default value]
    + Keystore Filename [/sdcard/etc/keystore]
    + Password [jetty default value]
    + Truststore Password [jetty default value]
    + Truststore Filename [/sdcard/etc/keystore]
-  Console Settings
-   + Password for console [admin]

-Non-SSL Settings
+HTTP Connector Settings
 ----------------
 You can choose to use either an NIO (SslSelectChannelConnector) or a BIO (SocketConnector) based connector.
 For information on the differences between these connectors, see http://docs.codehaus.org/display/JETTY/Configuring+Connectors

+NIO is the Default.

-SSL Settings
+HTTPS Connector Settings
 ------------
 An SSL connector will not be started by default.
 If you wish to use SSL, check the Use SSL checkbox.
 You will not need to configure anything